mspviraj/UWPProjectTemplates/README.md

 3. Update AppShell.xaml with SplitView 'OpenPanelLength' to show complete NavMenuItem label

 **UWPSimpleTemplate** is bare bones.
 No SplitView but some converters.
 Saves creating basic folders for a MVVM type project.
+Also implements simple MVVM with Commanding.

 **Future Project Templates** based on Navigation Patterns: